Statuses in Latin with translation. Quotes in Latin with translation

 171. Víx(i) et quém dedĕrát cursúm fortúna perégi.

-I lived my life and walked the path assigned to me by fate (Virgil).
+I have lived my life and walked the path assigned to me by fate (Virgil).

-The dying words of Dido, who committed suicide after Aeneas, leaving her, sailed from Carthage.
+The dying words of Dido, who committed suicide after Aeneas abandoned her and sailed from Carthage.

 172. Volens nolens.